The Law Offices of Jeffrey S. Gilbert

 Walker’s bail was set at $20,000 (in addition to orders for psychological counseling because of Mr. Walker’s emotional state), despite the objections of the victim’s sister, who expressed concern that Mr. Walker would be a flight risk.

 Seeking Compensation for Atlanta Wrongful Death

-Families and loved ones with legitimate claim as beneficiaries to the deceased’s estate have every right to be concerned.
+Families and loved ones with legitimate claims as beneficiaries to the deceased’s estate have every right to be concerned.
 They certainly want to see justice meted out for the wrongful death of the person who died.
 But they also need to be compensated for their losses, including medical expenses incurred before dying as well as the pain and suffering the victim experienced before death.
-An Atlanta wrongful death attorney will also seek recovery for lost wages, future earnings and loss of consortium and household services.
+An Atlanta wrongful death attorney will also seek recovery for lost wages, future earnings, and loss of consortium and household services.
 Further, the decisions set forth in Battle v.
 Kilcrease, 54.
 Ga.
 App.
 808, 810, 189 S.E.
 573 (1936) and Keenan v.
 Hill, 190 Ga.
 App.
 108, 109, 378 S.E.
 2d (1989) establish that hit and run drivers may also be subject to punitive damages sought by the deceased’s loved ones’ civil action because of the conscious and indifferent behavior of the at-fault driver.

 Don’t become a statistic that results in unnecessary expense and suffering.
-Whether walking or driving after hours, it is important to always remain on the alert and prepared for unexpected road conditions.
+Whether walking or driving after hours, it is important to always remain on alert and prepared for unexpected road conditions.
 And if the unthinkable happens, don’t magnify the suffering and increase your punishment by fleeing the scene.
-Instead, do all you can to mitigate the damage by summoning help and providing your name, address, driver’s license and insurance information.
+Instead, do all you can to mitigate the damage by summoning help and providing your name, address, driver’s license, and insurance information.